ShubhamPalriwala/Kicks-Up-API/README.md

 /users/me | Delete | Deletes the current profile permanantly
-/users/addtocart | Post | Adds an item to cart when you enter the product ID in JSON format /users/mycart | Get | Returns all the items in the cart as well as the total Cart Value /users/deletefromcart | Post | Deletes the specific item from your cart when the product ID is entered inv JSON format /users/clearcart | Get | Removes all the items from your cart
+/users/addtocart | Post | Adds an item to cart when you enter the product ID in JSON format /users/mycart | Get | Returns all the items in the cart as well as the total Cart Value /users/deletefromcart | Post | Deletes the specific item from your cart when the product ID is entered in JSON format /users/clearcart | Get | Removes all the items from your cart

 Product Route | Request Type | Function